heliogabalo/FoI/README.md

 other place where this document is binded.

-Next step; to stablish a quick copy of the File of Interest, so you can count with a rapid backup of the file at the state you 'imorted' or hard linked the file.
+Next step; to stablish a quick copy of the File of Interest, so you can count with a rapid backup of the file at the state you 'imported' or hard linked the file.
 This is just to be save, it's not imperative this step because the best scenario is to commit the file just once hard linked.
 Any way; to do this: `cat foi-file > foi-file.bak`.